Johnny-Freedom/WindowsCompatDB/README.md

 # ExtendWin
 Wrappers, Extensions, and Modifications for Windows

+.

+For more information, and details, read the Wiki, or github.io page, (under this account), whenever that gets setup

+.

 # A Declaration

 Our natural right to property extends to the digital era.